lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-introduction.markdown

 XML is also format because there is a good amount of variety in the ways that we model an XML document and its content in API[^dom-sax].
 Typically JSON is just extracted into the native Array, Dictionary, String & Numeric types of the targeted programming language.
 XML grew in popularity at a time when system resources like available memory were at much more of a premium than they are today.
 Constraints like this tend to drive innovation in a few directions, which make the process of parsing a little bit more interesting that pulling values out of a language-native Dictionary object.

-If you aren't a crazy person like me you'll probably stick a Webservice in front of whatever else you need to consume and do all the complex data processing on a Server[^server-processing], then spit everything out in a RESTful JSON service that normalizes any intricacies and madness in the original data.
+If you aren't a crazy person like me you'll probably stick a Webservice in front of whatever else you need to consume and do all the complex data processing on a Server[^server-processing], then spit everything out in a RESTful JSON service that normalises any intricacies and madness in the original data.
 However the reality isn't always so ideal and its up to the Client Software to process data from a variety of Sources and Serialization Formats.

 ### Next Time...